katerina-tziala/fullstackopen2019/part7/bloglist/frontend/README.md

 Bloglist Frontend<br/>
 </h1>

 The *BlogList Frontend* contains the code for the frontend side of the *BlogList App*.
 This app is build upon the *Bloglist Frontend* that was developed in [**part5**](https://github.com/katerina-tziala/fullstackopen2019/tree/master/part5/bloglist/frontend).
-In this version of the *Bloglist App*,

-utilizes the Redux-library for state mangement
+In this version of the *Bloglist App*, the app utilizes the Redux-library for state mangement and is structured into three diffent views with the use of *React Router*.

 ## Installation of the App